osmosis-labs/osmosis/SECURITY.md

 ### Guidelines for Responsible Vulnerability Testing and Reporting

-1. **Please refrain from testing the vulnerability on our publically accessible environments**, including but not limited to:
+1. **Refrain from testing vulnerabilities on our publicly accessible environments**, including but not limited to:
   - Osmosis mainnet `osmosis-1`
   - Osmosis frontend: `app.osmosis.zone`
   - Osmosis public testnets